Izuchukwu234/Bank-Customer-Characteristics-by-Segmentation/README.md

 # Bank-Customer-Characteristics-by-Segmentation
 **Bank Customer Clustering.ipynb**
    - **Topic:** Unveiling Trends in Bank Customer Characteristics by Segmentation
    - **Description:** This notebook explores and analyzes bank customer data, applying clustering techniques to unveil patterns and trends in customer characteristics.
-After grouping into 3 clusters, this was the inference:
+After grouping into 3 clusters, this is the inference:

 Cluster 1: The Established Couples